ChthonVII/gwdirectsongremix/observations.md

           -  `ruraada` = "Shing Jea Monastery"
           -  `ruraadb` = "Harvest Festival"
           -  `ruraadc` = "Age of the Dragon"
+- Rollerbeetle Racing does not send any known tokens.
+The lobby alternates "Assassin's Theme" and "Ritualist's Theme."
+The race plays "Assassin's Theme" or "Ritualist's Theme" until the starting gun, then switches to a PvP/battle playlist.
+Probably best not to mess with this at all.
 - I believe this is sufficient information to make all corrections for Shing Jea Island.

 ## Kaineng City